Data Protection Information

 When you visit our websites, Messe Frankfurt stores the IP address, the time of access, the URL requested and the browser used.
 Messe Frankfurt uses this data to detect errors in the execution of the pages and to ensure the IT security of websites and applications as well as their availability.
 The data is deleted after 90 days.
 The legal basis for this is point (f) of Article 6 (1) GDPR.

 The Messe Frankfurt Group offers a wide range of digital services.
-Access to this, e.g. to online ticketing or the digital Event Platform, is provided with a personal account via the authentication portal Messe Login, as a single sign-on system.
-To open an account, you need to enter your title, name, e-mail address and country.
-Depending on the services used, further details may be required.
-To ensure that the owner of the email address actually wishes to open the account, a double opt-in procedure is implemented.
-If the use of the Messe Login involves the transfer of data to foreign companies of the Messe Frankfurt Group, we will inform you of this in advance.
-The legal basis is point (b) of Article 6 (1) GDPR.
-You can delete your Messe Login at any time, but you will then no longer be able to use the digital services.
+Access to these services is provided via a personal User Account, which is a single sign-on system.
+To open a User Account, you must provide your title, name, email address, and country.
+Depending on the services used, further information may be required.
+User Accounts are administered by all companies of the Messe Frankfurt Group as joint controllers within the meaning of Art.
+26 GDPR.
+The legal basis for the processing of data for the User Account is Article 6 (1) (b) GDPR.
+You can delete your User Account at any time, but you will then no longer be able to use the digital services.

 Tickets